Church of the Ascension and Saint Agnes: History

 On May 7, 1844, several residents of northwest Washington who had previously attended services at St. John's Episcopal Church in the Lafayette Square neighborhood met to begin forming their own parish.
 The church was formally established March 1, 1845, and the territory of St. John's was split between the two churches.
 While the church raised funds to construct a building, the members met in a schoolhouse on 9th Street.

 Parishioner Martha Burnes was the owner of 600 acres of Washington real estate, which she had inherited.
 In 1802, she married John Peter Van Ness, who was a prominent banker and later became Mayor of Washington.
 Among Mrs. Van Ness's philanthropic endeavors was the Washington Orphan Asylum, which she established and supervised.
 Mrs. Van Ness expressed a desire to help the building effort, but died before this could happen.
 In accordance with her wishes, Mr. Van Ness donated land on H Street NW between 9th and 10th to Ascension Parish, and the cornerstone was laid September 5, 1844.

 The Gothic Revival brick structure was complete enough to use by December 1844, and the first services were held December 14.
 The debt the parish incurred for construction was repaid by 1853, and the church was consecrated May 23 of that year.
 Throughout the 1850s, however, the parish continued to experience difficulties, which included the ill health of its rector, Levin I. Gilliss, resignation of his successor, a decline in the number of communicants and Sunday school attendees, and continued financial problems.

 The congregation sought the Rev. William Pinkney, who was then rector of St. Matthias Church in nearby Bladensburg, Maryland, to become the next rector.
 After initial reluctance, Pinkney agreed and the parish stabilized.
 In 1859, he oversaw building renovations that included expanding the capacity for approximately 600 additional worshipers.

 As many parishioners had friends and relatives in both the Northern and Southern states, their feelings and loyalties boiled over in the church during the period leading to and during the Civil War.
 This division was evident in the clerical ranks also as the rector, Mr Pinkney, sympathized with the South while Maryland Bishop William Whittingham was a Unionist.
-In March 1862, Bishop Whittingham requested parishes to say a special prayer of thanksgiving for the late (Union) victories; Mr. Pinkney refused.
+In March 1862, Bishop Whittingham requested parishes to say a "special prayer of thanksgiving for the late (Union) victories"; Mr. Pinkney refused.

-The Saturday following Pinkney's refusal, Washington's provost marshal notified him that the authorise would assume control of the church to prevent a disturbance.
-Ascension became a military hospital to house casualties from the Peninsula Campaign, as did Epiphany Church and Holy Trinity in Washington.
+The Saturday following Pinkney's refusal, Washington's provost marshal notified him that the authorities would assume control of the church to "prevent a disturbance."
+Ascension became a military hospital to house casualties from the Peninsula Campaign, as did Church of the Epiphany and Holy Trinity Catholic Church in Washington.

-After their church was seized by the government, the parish was without a home.
+After the church was seized by the government, the parish was without a home.
 The problem was solved by member William Corcoran, a prominent banker and partner in the firm of Corcoran and Riggs, later known as Riggs Bank.
 Corcoran offered the use of a building he owned on H Street NW between 13th and 14th Streets.